 We developed a training course together and facilitated this at five different GP practices.
 We worked in more depth with three practices to develop service changes to improve access for people with complex needs.

-We also developed a specialised clinic for people with complex needs at one of these practices – Wellspring in east Bristol.
+We also helped develop a specialised clinic for people with complex needs at one of these practices – Wellspring in east Bristol.
 This new service is helping people with complex needs who haven’t seen a GP for many years.

 A researcher who wasn’t involved in developing Bridging Gaps interviewed those who’d taken part in the project’s work to improve access, including: